-The following table sets forth information as to all compensation earned during the fiscal years ended December 27, 2014 and December 26, 2015 and December 31, 2016 to (i) the Company's Chief Executive Officer; and (ii) the Company's Chief Financial Officer, (iii) the three other most highly compensated executive officers who served as such during the fiscal year ended December 31, 2016 (the "Named Executive Officers"), and Mr. V. Lee Martin, who resigned effective September 2016.
+The following table sets forth information as to all compensation earned during the fiscal years ended December 26, 2015, December 31, 2016 and December 30, 2017 for (i) the Company's Chief Executive Officer; and (ii) the Company's Chief Financial Officer, (iii) the three other most highly compensated executive officers who served as such during the fiscal year ended December 30, 2017 (the "Named Executive Officers").
 For a more complete discussion of the elements of executive compensation, this information should be read in conjunction with the other tabular information presented in the balance of this section.